MonicaSue/nepali-card-game/README.md

 ![nepali card game screenshot](./assets/images/Nepali%20Card%20Game%20Screenshot.png)

 ## [Play Game Here](https://nepali-card-game.netlify.app/)
 This card game was learned on the Annapurna trail by a local Nepali guide.
-I want to share this fun and easy card game to you!
+I want to share this fun and easy card game to the masses!

 ## Getting Started